yoyow-org/yoyow_en_docs/docs/api/wallet_api.rst

 Required private key authority
 """""""""""""""""""""""""""""""
-It needs the Secondary Key of the collector.
+If the Collecting account is the same as Receiving account, It only needs the Secondary Key of the collector.
+If the Receiving account is another account, It needs the Active Key of the collector.

 Access authorization limit
 """""""""""""""""""""""""""""""